spring-rookie/cloud-data-provider/README.md

-# todos-api
+# blog-api

-Todo's API using Spring and JPA.
+Blog's API using Spring and JPA.